-- (1) as set forth in the Frost & Sullivan Report, the market size by revenue for pearlescent pigment products in the PRC and international markets are expected to continue to grow at a CAGR of 25.1% and 21.8%, respectively, from 2020 to 2024, the market trend of which is consistent with the increasing demand from our customers and prospective customers; - (2) in response to the growth in the market size, we plan to increase our production capacity for the production of pearlescent pigment products and in particular, high-end pearlescent pigment products, such as automotive and cosmetic-grade pearlescent pigment products, and this business initiative necessitates the installation of advanced production facilities with high degree of automation and accuracy; - (3) the current production facilities for the production of pearlescent pigment products at our Phase 1 Production Plant have been operated almost at full capacity and the utilisation rate has been close to 100% throughout the year, giving rise to the need for the construction of new production facilities and also to maintain our production efficiency, improve the product quality and reduce the production lead time; and - (4) the increased production capacity would enhance our competitiveness and increase our market share in the PRC and the international markets, which would allow us to continue to maintain our leading position in the pearlescent pigment industry.
+- as set forth in the Frost & Sullivan Report, the market size by revenue for pearlescent pigment products in the PRC and international markets are expected to continue to grow at a CAGR of 30.8% and 23.9%, respectively, from 2021 to 2025, the market trend of which is consistent with the increasing demand from our customers and prospective customers; - (2) in response to the growth in the market size, we plan to increase our production capacity for the production of pearlescent pigment products and in particular, high-end pearlescent pigment products, such as different grades of pearlescent pigment products (including those used in cosmetics, ceramics and automotive applications), and this business initiative necessitates the installation of advanced production facilities with high degree of automation and accuracy; - (3) the current production facilities for the production of pearlescent pigment products at our Phase 1 Production Plant have been operated almost at full capacity and the utilisation rate has been close to 100% throughout the year, giving rise to the need for the construction of new production facilities and also to maintain our production efficiency, improve the product quality and reduce the production lead time; and - (4) the increased production capacity would enhance our competitiveness and increase our market share in the PRC and the international markets.

 In light of the above, we have started the technical designs of our Phase 2 Production Plant since September 2019.
 The total investment amount for our Phase 2 Production Plant is expected to be RMB1,337.9 million.
-As of the Latest Practicable Date, we have paid RMB236.3 million, among which, RMB37.4 million was used to acquire five parcels of land for our Phase 2 Production Plant.
+As of the Latest Practicable Date, we have paid RMB243.4 million, among which, RMB37.4 million was used to acquire five parcels of land for our Phase 2 Production Plant.
 The five parcels of land are situated on the northwestern side of Xinliu Avenue (Duling Road Section), Luzhai County, Liuzhou City, Guangxi Zhuang Autonomous Region, the PRC with an aggregate site area of 148,713.7 sq.m.